 -line 195: Why didn’t you include variables describing temperature, given that it plays a structural role in mussel species distribution (lines 59, 118)?
 In my opinion, incorporating this fundamental parameter could improve overall model performance.
 If not included, you should provide a justification.

-Unfortunately, we do not have such data and reliable data cannot be obtained from external sources (see also above)
+Unfortunately, we do not have the data on temperature, nor are there any reliable data in external sources (see also above).

 -line 169: It is unclear if the bare bottom samples (bottom samples) were collected at the same depth (parallel to the seafloor) as the corresponding algal samples.
 If not, the distinction between algal and bottom categories may confound the effect of depth.
 Please clarify.

-Approximately at the same depth (L202)
+They were collected approximately at the same depth (L202)

 -line 170: Is there a specific reason for using different frames for the “algal” and “bottom” samples?

-Please see explanation above
+Please see the explanation above.

 -line 192: From which salinity values does the formula lead to false positive identifications?
 Please provide more details.